pantheon-systems/documentation/source/content/guides/drupal-9-migration/03-upgrade-to-d9.md

 reviewed: "2021-04-22"
 ---

-This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 site without Composer to a Drupal 9 site with Integrated Composer.
+This doc shows how to upgrade an existing Pantheon-hosted Drupal 8 site without Composer to a Drupal 9 site with Integrated Composer, using a **Multidev** to stage changes, and then replacing the `master` branch.

-Drupal 9 sites on Pantheon have Composer built-in to manage site dependencies.
+## Overview

 The goals of this upgrade are to: